The directed landscape is a black noise: Introduction

-While \cref{c:nokpz} was formulated purely in terms of the KPZ equation, the result of \cref{t:2} implies something much stronger: in any system for which there a height process which converges to the directed landscape, the underlying field of environment variables necessarily decouples from the height process under that limit.
-In the case of ASEP, the environment consists of the Poisson clocks that result in executed jumps for the system.
-In the case of last passage percolation or directed polymers, the underlying environment consists of the independent, identically distributed weights through which the last passage paths travel. \cref{t:2} implies that for any system that converges to the directed landscape, the environment and the height function asymptotically decouple as they respectively scale to the white noise and to the landscape.
-Such decoupling and sensitivity phenomena are not present in the intermediate-disorder or weak-asymmetry regime.
+Now we consider any joint limit point $(\mathfrak h,\mathcal L,\xi)$ of the triple $(H^\varepsilon,\mathscr H^\varepsilon,\xi)$.
+On one hand, we already know that $\mathcal L$ and $\xi$ must be independent under this limit point.
+On the other hand, the results of \cite{nqr,xuan} imply that $\mathfrak h(t,y) = \sup_{x\in\mathbb{R}} H_0(x) + \mathcal L_{0,t}(x,y) .$ Therefore $\mathfrak h$ is $\mathcal L$-measurable, which implies that it is independent of $\xi.$ Projecting onto the first and third marginals $\mathfrak h$ and $\xi$ gives the result. \end{proof} While \cref{c:nokpz} was formulated purely in terms of the KPZ equation, the result of \cref{t:2} implies something much stronger: in any system for which there is a height process which converges to the directed landscape, the underlying field of environment variables necessarily decouples from the height process under that limit.
+In the case of the ASEP, the environment consists of the Poisson clocks that result in executed jumps for the system.
+In the case of last passage percolation or directed polymers, the underlying environment consists of the independent and identically distributed (IID) weights through which the last passage paths travel. \cref{t:2} implies that for such systems, the environment and the height process asymptotically decouple as they respectively scale to the white noise and to the landscape \cite{ACH24, dv2}.